 IV.
 REPRESENTATIONS AND OBLIGATIONS OF GETRESPONSE

 - Taking into account the state of the art, the cost of implementation and the nature, scope, context and purposes of processing as well as the risks for rights and freedoms of natural persons, GetResponse hereby represents that as per Article 32 of the GDPR, GetResponse has implemented appropriate technical and organizational measures to secure the processing of Personal Data.
 The description of the implemented measures is available in Annex 2.
 GetResponse may at any time change the implemented measures, provided that the protection level they ensure is not lower than that ensured by the measures applicable at the conclusion of the Agreement.
-The information about the current technical and organizational measures along with the information about any changes to the scope of the implemented measures can be found in the Client Account as of May 25, 2018.
 At a justified request of the Client, GetResponse shall make available to the Client any further information necessary to demonstrate its compliance with the obligations laid down in Article 28 of the GDPR.
 The last sentence of §4(5) hereof shall apply as appropriate.

 - GetResponse shall ensure appropriate security of the Personal Data against unauthorized access and unauthorized seizure, as well as against damage, destruction or loss, and shall take any necessary steps as required by law to keep the Personal Data and how they are secured confidential.